 1.8.1 Notification Requirements for Relocation of Portable Facilities.
-The permittee shall provide the Department with notification of the relocation of any facility at least 20 days in advance of each relocation.
+The permittee shall provide the Department with notification of the relocation of any facility at least 20 days in advance of each relocation, or as soon as practicable.
 Notification shall be provided using the "Relocation Notice Form" (See Attachment 5).
 The Department may request additional information as necessary to evaluate a relocation request.